-- (a) only provided for the type(s) of insurance you have applied for in the application (interim cover is specifically not provided for a partner included in your application under the Home support option) - (b) subject to the terms, conditions and exclusions applicable to the interim cover and - (c) subject to the other relevant terms, conditions and exclusions of the relevant policy conditions for the insurance you have applied for, except to the extent the policy conditions provide greater cover than provided in this Interim cover.
+- (a) only provided for the type(s) of insurance you have applied for in the application (interim cover is specifically not provided for a partner included in your application under the Home support option) - (b) subject to the terms, conditions and exclusions applicable to the interim cover and - subject to the other relevant terms, conditions and exclusions of the relevant policy conditions for the insurance you have applied for, except to the extent the policy conditions provide greater cover than provided in this Interim cover.

-If you are applying to increase insurance with us then interim cover applies only to the amount of the increase, not exceeding the relevant limits set out in this interim cover.
+If you are applying to increase insurance with us (including where you are applying to replace existing cover at the same time), then interim cover applies only to the amount of the increase, not exceeding the relevant limits set out in this interim cover.